Adult Swim (UK & Ireland)

 Adult Swim was a British late night programming block which has sporadically aired on various channels in the United Kingdom and Ireland since 2006.
-As of 2025, Adult Swim programmes were broadcast on E4, E4 Extra and available for streaming on the Channel 4 streaming service.
+Until 2025, Adult Swim programmes were broadcast on E4, E4 Extra and available for streaming on the Channel 4 streaming service.

 The block first launched on 8 July 2006 before closing in August 2013.
 It was later relaunched on 10 September 2015 before closing again on 1 September 2017.
 The block was later relaunched for the second time on 15 February 2019 on E4 and E4 Extra until 13 October 2025.

 In addition, Adult Swim also maintains a website and a mobile TV service which are run separately from its sister channel, Cartoon Network, unlike its American counterpart.